 Texas State Library and Archives Commission

 Databases for researching your ancestors in the Lone Star State include an index to Confederate pension applications, lists of indigent Confederate families and digitized Republic claims.
-Order photocopies of the pension applications or view them on subscription site Ancestry.com.
+You can order copies of the pension applications, and they’re also available as part of a searchable database on subscription-site Ancestry.com

-This database contains cemetery records for about 600,000 people buried in Utah, with more burials continually being added.
-The information comes from both sexton records and gravestones.
+This database contains cemetery records for about 600,000 people buried in Utah.
+More burials are continually being added.
+Information comes from both sexton’s records and gravestones.
+It also links you to the Utah Death Certificate Index (1905-1964).

 Vermont Historical Society

-Under the Research tab, select Genealogy and then Genealogy Indexes & Lists.
-There, you’ll find links to PDF files with indexes and transcriptions of various documents, including baptisms, marriages, deaths, naturalizations and town records.
+Under the Research tab, select Genealogy and then click on Genealogy Indexes & Lists to find links to PDF files with indexes and transcriptions of various Vermont records, including baptisms, marriages, deaths, naturalizations and town records.

 Library of Virginia